RuanCosta-Jitterbit/webappsnap/README.md

 ## Tips

 - If you see blank pages, increase the value for `instance.<instance name>.wait`.
 This is how long to wait after a page has loaded.

-- To see what's going on, set `settings.headless` to true, to turn off headless mode, or create a `webm` format video recording with `settings.video`.
+- To see the browser as it works, set `settings.headless` to true.
+- To make a `webm` recording of what happens, set `settings.video` to true.

-- While developing a long sequence of snaps, use `"skip": true` and `"type": "quit"` to skip pages, operations, and steps, or exit immediately.
-You can also turn on image sequence numbers with `settings.seq` and add run datetime stamps to the image directory with `settings.timestamp`.
+- While developing a long sequence of snaps, use `"skip": true` (at page, operation, or step levels) to skip each unit, and use the special step `"type": "quit"` to exit immediately.
+You can also turn on image sequence numbers with `settings.seq` and add run datetime stamps to the image directory with `settings.timestamp` set to true.

 [Percona]: https://www.percona.com/
 [Percona Monitoring and Management]: https://www.percona.com/software/database-tools/percona-monitoring-and-management